EvSecDev/SCMP/README.md

 `  hostname:/# Type your selections: c0`

 The shortcuts will be listed below every directory so you won't need to remember them.
-You can type as many or as little options as you wish, they will all be added.
+You can type as many or as little options as you wish in any order, they will all be added.
 Selected files will be saved before changing directories, so you can navigate the whole remote host file system saving files you want as you go.

 Once you have selected all your files and typed `!`, you will be asked (file by file) if the config requires reload commands, and if so, you can provided them one per line.